Build an inline checkout

 ,theme

 , and other settings that control how Paddle Checkout works.
-See: Pass checkout settings
+For more information, see Pass checkout settings

 Pass items